 We have a wide range of expertise and have colleagues spread out across the UK, so it you would like to organise a classroom visit, in person or online, drop us an email at email@example.com

-We have a wide range of material which can be used classroom settings to support your teaching.
-Click here (or select from the menu on the right) for videos, podcasts and activities introducing on religion in the modern world.
+We have a wide range of material which can be used in classroom settings to support your teaching.
+Click the Teaching Materials (or select from the menu on the right) for videos, podcasts and activities introducing on religion in the modern world.

 We believe that a good understanding of religious traditions and identities - and what people actually think and believe rather than what we assume they do - is important to the flourishing of society.
 This kind of religious literacy has significant social capital, is relevant to specific professions - teaching, health and social care, or journalism and many others.

 If you want to start exploring the ways in which religion affects personal and political decision-making, you can sign up for our MOOC Why Religion Matters: Religious Literacy, Culture and Diversity.